 |Photo credit to this site|

-The Object 765 sp.4, better known as the BMP-1P, had its Malyutka missile system replaced with an externally mounted 9M135M launcher post.
-The joystick control box and the missile launch rail for the Malyutka system were removed in this modification.
+The Object 765 sp.4, better known as the BMP-1P, had its "Malyutka" missile system replaced with an externally mounted 9P135M launcher post.
+The joystick control box and the missile launch rail for the "Malyutka" system were removed in this modification.
 I will not write much about it here, as a highly detailed breakdown has already been published in the BMP-2 article.
 However, there are some unique points about the BMP-1P's missile configuration that ought to be understood.
-The only advantage to this configuration is that the missile launcher is placed on the turret roof, so it would be possible to assume a turret-down position when using the ATGM.
+Firstly, the missile launcher is placed on the turret roof so it was still possible to assume a turret-down position when using the ATGM.
 Unlike the "Malyutka" system, it is permitted to keep the launcher loaded with a missile during non-combat operations as the missile is housed in a protective fiberglass container.

 On the downside, the fact that the gunner is now stripped of the ability to fire missiles under armour is a serious drawback, and it is especially atrocious considering that the BMP-1 needs to be capable of operating in an NBC-contaminated environment around the clock.
 With nothing but a 6mm-thick hatch in front of him, it is less than safe to pop out to use the ATGM.
 There are certain advantages, certainly.
 For example, the gunner's view is obviously much improved outside the turret, so it is easier to find targets by eye.
 The placement of the launcher above the turret roof also presents certain advantages.
 The vehicle can be parked behind a pile of rubble, a hill, a mound, a wall, or even just a particularly large bush, and it will be possible to hide the entire silhouette and still use the vehicle's missile launcher.
 Still, these advantages are purely circumstantial.
 It would still be much better to have an under-armour missile launching capability, and preferably the ability to reload under armour too.

 Why did they do it this way?
 Why not mount several Fagot or Konkurs missile tubes externally on either side of the turret and just have the 9P135M periscope stick out the roof?
 We know for sure that it is not difficult to link multiple missile tubes or launchers to a single master control unit.
 That was what the 9V332 control box was for, after all.
-The missile operator in a BRDM-1 Malyutka tank destroyer could select and fire six Malyutka ATGMs remotely using a single control box.
-There seems to be no good explanation for why such a system not implemented in the BMP-1P other than cost savings and expediency.
+The missile operator in a BRDM-1 "Malyutka" tank destroyer could select and fire six "Malyutka" ATGMs remotely using a single control box.
+There seems to be no good explanation for why such a system was not implemented on the BMP-1P other than cost savings and expediency.

 Nevertheless, the situation with the BMP-1P is not so different than its contemporaries like the Marder 1.
 The Marder 1 did not even have an ATGM launching capability until it was modernized in 1977, and the upgrade only involved installing a simple launcher post beside the commander's hatch, identical in form and function to the one on the BMP-1P.
 Also, it should also be pointed out that only one Marder in a platoon of three vehicles was given this modification with a MILAN launching unit and the missiles to use with it.
 This was purely for doctrinal reasons.
 The Marder's turret has a two-man crew and it is the commander who operates the ATGM so technically the gunner is free to carry out other tasks as opposed to the one-man turret of the BMP-1, but technical limitations limit the gunner of a Marder in his abilities to contribute.
 He has no observation equipment save for his gunsight, and he cannot fire at anything, because the turret cannot be traversed as that would interrupt the commander.
 The AMX-10P faces a similar conundrum.
 Clearly, the simplistic implementation of anti-tank missiles on most of the modern IFVs of the time was a global trend that the BMP-1P simply followed.
 It is no better or worse than its contemporaries in this regard.